secretstartups/handbook/content/handbook/security/security-assurance/security-risk/storm-program/business-impact-analysis.md

 1. Click [FY24 Business Impact Analysis - New Systems (9/7/2023 - 1/31/2024)](https://gitlab.zengrc.com/sor/info/Project/109/info).
 1. Click the 3 dots on the top right-hand corner > 'Send New Questionnaire'.
 1. Search for and select the **FY24 Business Impact Analysis (BIA) - Standard** Questionnaire template.
 1. Advance and populate the Recipient Details section.
-The Recipient is "Internal" (input name + GitLab email of one Business/Technical Owner only).
+The Recipient is "Internal" (input name and GitLab email of one Business/Technical Owner only).
 1. Search for and select the **FY24 Business Impact Analysis (BIA) - Standard** Email template.
 1. Populate the [New System's Name] inside the email before sending.
 Target completion of the BIA Questionnaire is two weeks.
 CC To/Reply To "securityrisk@gitlab.com".
 1. Click 'Review' > 'Submit' when finished.